Pacing helps many conditions such as: Fibromyalgia & Chronic fatigue

 Pacing with a different twist

 I've been following the advice of a pain consultant in New Zealand called Dr Jonathan Kuttner.
-He's written an excellent book called 'You pain free'.
+He's written an excellent book called 'Life After Pain'.
 (See more about his book on this page).
 In his latest talk he was discussing pacing with a different twist.

 You will see above a photo of a guard dog.
 The guard dog - represents our over alert sympathetic nervous system (the fight and flight response).